jamesrco/jamesrco.github.io/_pages/stuff.md

 ### Slides from talks
 <hr>
 &raquo; [Some modest advice about open-source software development](/assets/slides/20170127_Some-thoughts-on-OS-software-dev't-WHOI-J.- Collins.key.pdf): Slides prepared for a January 27, 2017, workshop organized by WHOI's [Ocean Informatics initiative](http://www.whoi.edu/DoR/special-projects/ocean-informatics-working-group).
 Includes some advice on development of R packages for submission to [Bioconductor](http://bioconductor.org/), based on lessons learned from development of the [LOBSTAHS](https://github.com/vanmooylipidomics/LOBSTAHS/) package.
 Final few slides contain links to some Internet resources that cover package documentation and best practices for open-source software development.
+&nbsp;

 ### Truly miscellaneous
 <hr>